alexgibson/notify.js/README.md

 Next create a new Notify instance, passing the relevant message parameters and callbacks you want to use:

 ```
+var myNotification = new Notify({
+	title: 'Yo dawg!',
-var myNotification = new Notify({title: 'Yo dawg!', message: 'This is an awesome notification', notifyShow: onNotifyShow});
+	message: 'This is an awesome notification',
+	notifyShow: onNotifyShow
+});

 function onNotifyShow() {
 	console.log('notification was shown!');